davidtchiu/davidtchiu.github.io/teaching/cs261/hwk3.ycm/index.md

   <img src="figures/AutoHomeworkClassDiag.png" width="500px">

 - `Term` -- This class encapsulates a term-frequency pair (given as each row in the input file).
 This class is simple.
 You only need to provide getters and setters to input/retrieve the term or frequency itself.
 Objects of this class eventually need to be ordered by decreasing frequency.
 Therefore, this class needs to implement the `Comparable` interface.
+(Alternatively, you could implement the `Comparator` interface for this purpose.)

 - `Autocomplete` -- This is the heart of your project.
 Among other things, this class stores a list of term-frequency objects and provides functionalities for searching through the list for terms that match the user's "query."
 Objects of this class must open a given training file and read the file's contents into its list.
 Because searching through terms ought to be fast, you should add items to its term-frequency  in alphabetical order.